A nonparametric framework for treatment effect modifier discovery in high dimensions: Continuous Outcomes

-As with the CATE, estimating the conditional parameter above is challenging in high dimensions, making TEM discovery difficult.
+The full-data model, $\mathcal{M}_X$, is identical to the one presented in Section~\ref{subsec:cont-abs-vip}, save that $Y^{(0)}, Y^{(1)} \in \mathbb{R}_+$.
+As with the CATE, estimating the conditional parameter above is challenging in high dimensions, making TEM discovery unreliable.
 Again assuming A\ref{ass:centered-confounders} and A\ref{ass:non-zero-variance}, we instead propose a TEM-VIP inspired by a GLM of the outcome with a log link function:

 Then $\Gamma^{F}: \mathcal{M}_{X} \rightarrow \mathbb{R}^{p}$, $\Gamma^{F}(P_{X,0}) = (\Gamma^{F}_{1}(P_{X,0}), \ldots, \Gamma^{F}_{p}(P_{X,0}))$ is the target of inference.